 Zaanen, R. (2007).
 The Effectiveness of a Science Computerized Unit on the Ninth Graders Achievement and their Attitudes towards Computerized Instruction in Palestine.
 Al-Aqsa University.
 Palestine

 Zahmel, A. (2013).
-The Effect of Using Brain Storm Strategy on Developing the Achievements of Third Grade Students in the institution of...
+The Effect of Using the Brainstorming Strategy on Developing the Achievements of Third Grade Students in the Institution of...
 Journal of Educational and Psychological Sciences.
 Iraq, 98 : 581 – 616.

 Zedan, A. Ghareeb, H. (2015).
-The Effect of Training Second Graders on the Scientific Drawings within the Palestinian science curriculum in their achievement and their attitudes toward science.
+The Effect of Teaching Second Graders using Scientific Drawings within the Palestinian Science Curriculum in their Achievement and their Attitudes toward Science.
 Journal of Educational Sciences- King Saud University.
 Saudi Arabia, 27(2): 275 – 298.